-Tea production in Kenya is helped by the ideal conditions of climate, altitude and good rainfall in the growing regions.
+Tea production in Kenya is helped by the ideal conditions of climate, high altitude, volcanic soil and good rainfall in the growing regions.
 Tea growing in Kenya is situated on the highlands with altitude ranging from 4900 feet to 8850 feet.
 Lower altitudes in Kenya are far too hot for the tea plants to grow but vast plantations hug the mountainsides.

 More than half the tea imported into Britain comes from Kenya, the majority of which arrives in blends used for tea bags.
-Kenya is starting to produce more orthodox teas that are picked by hand rather than machine – rather than the typical cut-tear-curl, machine processed leaves that are found in tea bags.
+Kenya is starting to produce more orthodox teas that are hand-picked by small scale farmers rather than machine – rather than the typical cut-tear-curl, machine processed leaves that are found in tea bags.

 We stock some of the finest teas to come from Kenya including Kenya Silvertip White Tea, Kenya Kaimosi TGFOP1 and our Kenya Milima Loose Leaf Tea.